Leader of Merkel's CDU, Kramp-Karrenbauer, to become German defense minister | DW | 16.07.2019

 Kramp-Karrenbauer won a hotly contested leadership vote in December to succeed Chancellor Angela Merkel as CDU leader.
 However, since then, she has failed to connect with voters and many see her as out of touch and stiff, and lacking in the chancellor's political savvy.

-A former leader of the state of Saarland, the defense ministry could give Kramp-Karrenbauer experience in security and military matters that could prove useful when Germany holds elections in 2021.
+The defense ministry could give Kramp-Karrenbauer, a former leader of the state of Saarland, experience in security and military matters that could prove useful when Germany holds elections in 2021.

 The announcement came just hours after Merkel promised, in the wake of von der Leyen's election to the EU post, that she would decide "very quickly" on her successor.

 "There will be a fast replacement.
-The Defence Ministry, the defence minister, holds command and authority.
-You cannot leave that openlong.
-So it will not take long and you will be informed," Merkel told had told the press.
+The Defense Ministry, the defense minister, holds command and authority.
+You cannot leave that open long.
+So it will not take long and you will be informed," Merkel had told the press.

 es/amp (dpa, Reuters)